Last updated on February 11th, 2021 at 10:34 am

 We don’t recommend this, but sometimes the subscription agreement and shareholders agreement are combined as one document (sometimes referred to as an ‘investment agreement’).
 This makes things harder to manage for additional investment rounds and investors as you will only really want new shareholders to see the shareholders agreement (and sign a deed of adherence saying they agree to become a party to it) rather than also the terms relating to a previous investment round.
 Plus different terms relating to different investors you will want in separate subscription agreements, rather in a shareholders agreement available to and binding on all shareholders.

 A form of subscription agreement suitable for raising SEIS and EIS investments is included in our template information memorandum available at our shop.
+A standalone subscription agreement can also be downloaded here.

 Such documents will sometimes be subject to negotiation with investors, but you can submit preliminary draft versions to HMRC as part of your advance assurance application.